topbitdu/unidom-action/README.md

 ### As Acted concern

 The As Acted concern do the following tasks for the includer automatically:
 1. Define the has_many :actings macro as: ``has_many :actings, class_name: 'Unidom::Action::Acting', as: :acted``

 2. Define the #is_acted! method as: ``is_acted!(from: nil, thru: nil, due_to: nil, by: nil, via: nil, at: Time.now, action_code: 'C')``

 3. Define the #is_acted? method as: ``is_acted?(due_to: nil, by: nil, via: nil, at: Time.now, action_code: 'C')``

 ### As Actor Party concern

 The As Actor Party concern do the following tasks for the includer automatically:
 1. Define the has_many :acted_actings macro as: ``has_many :acted_actings, class_name: 'Unidom::Action::Acting', as: :actor_party``

 2. Define the #act! method as: ``act!(on: nil, from: nil, thru: nil, due_to: nil, via: nil, at: Time.now, action_code: 'C')``

 3. Define the #act? method as: ``act?(on: nil, due_to: nil, via: nil, at: Time.now, action_code: 'C')``

 ### As Obsolesced concern

 The As Obsolesced concern do the following tasks for the includer automatically:
 1. Define the has_many :obsolescings macro as: ``has_many :obsolescings, class_name: 'Unidom::Action::Obsolescing', as: :obsolesced``

 2. Define the #is_obsolesced! method as: ``is_obsolesced!(obsolescence_code: 'OBSL', due_to: nil, via: nil, by: nil, at: Time.now)``

 3. Define the #is_obsolesced? method as: ``is_obsolesced?(obsolescence_code: 'OBSL', due_to: nil, via: nil, by: nil, at: Time.now)``

 ### As Obsolescer Party concern

 The As Obsolescer Party concern do the following tasks for the includer automatically:
 1. Define the has_many :obsolesced_obsolescings macro as: ``has_many :obsolesced_obsolescings, class_name: 'Unidom::Action::Obsolescing', as: :obsolescer_party``

 2. Define the #obsolesce! method as: ``obsolesce!(it, obsolescence_code: 'OBSL', due_to: nil, via: nil, at: Time.now)``

 3. Define the #obsolesce? method as: ``obsolesce?(it, obsolescence_code: 'OBSL', due_to: nil, via: nil, at: Time.now)``

 ### As Searcher Party concern

 The As Searcher Party concern do the following tasks for the includer automatically:
 1. Define the has_many :searched_searchings macro as: ``has_many :searched_searchings, class_name: 'Unidom::Action::Searching', as: :searcher_party``

+2. Define the #search! method as: ``search!(it, on: '', version: '1', per: {}, due_to: nil, via: nil, at: Time.now, displaying: 0, of_total: 0, on_current_page: 0, of_total_page: 0, per_page: 0)``

 ### As State Subject concern

 The As State Subject concern do the following tasks for the includer automatically:
 1. Define the has_many :state_transitions macro as: ``has_many :state_transitions, class_name: 'Unidom::Action::StateTransition', as: :subject``

 2. Define the #is_transited! method as: ``is_transited!(from: nil, thru: nil, due_to: nil, via: nil, by: nil, at: Time.now)``

 3. Define the #is_transited? method as: ``is_transited?(from: nil, thru: nil, due_to: nil, via: nil, by: nil, at: Time.now)``

 ### As State Transitor Party concern

 The As State Transitor Party concern do the following tasks for the includer automatically:
 1. Define the has_many :transited_state_transitions macro as: ``has_many :transited_state_transitions, class_name: 'Unidom::Action::StateTransition', as: :transitor_party``

 2. Define the #transit! method as: ``transit!(it, from: nil, thru: nil, due_to: nil, via: nil, at: Time.now)``

 3. Define the #transit? method as: ``transit?(it, from: nil, thru: nil, due_to: nil, via: nil, at: Time.now)``